hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 ## Steps to Apply Install Modules

 After you have allocated the Controller and Compute Nodes, you can complete the cloud creation process by manually applying install modules that are available in the Installation Dashboard.
-As noted previously to access this UI, open in Firefox or Chrome:
+As noted previously, to access this UI, open it in Firefox or Google Chrome:

 http://192.168.124.10:3000

 Login with crowbar/crowbar.

-## Much more coming...
+### Apply Cloud Controller Modules

+Content is coming 12/5...

+### Apply the Nova Install Module

+Content is coming 12/5...

+#### Nova Install Module Roles

+Content is coming 12/5...

+#### Nova Install Module Proposal Settings

+Content is coming 12/5...

 ## Next Step

-See the HP Cloud OS Administration Dashboard Help.
-It's available by clicking Help in the top banner of that UI.
-Or you can [open this copy on the website](http://docs.hpcloud.com/cloudos/admin-dashboard/index.htm).
-Note: Help files not deployed yet to the live server.
+For details about each install module, see the [Install Modules Reference](#/cloudos/install/install-modules/).

+<a href="#_top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>